 Most times when I'm on tour and having noise issues, it's because the house lighting rig is tied into the same power source as the back-line power.
 You can hear the lighting dimmers as noise in your amp.
 When the lights are on 100 percent, the noise goes away.
 This is poor planning on the venue's part.

-I can't tell you how many times I've had to make the local crew fix the issue while on tour with Lou Reed.
-He doesn't like any extra noise, and who can blame him?
+I can't tell you how many times I had to make the local crew fix the issue when I was on tour with Lou Reed.
+He didn't like any extra noise, and who can blame him?
 In a perfect world, you would have a power source dedicated to back-line with no lighting dimmers plugged in anywhere on the power circuit.
 Some motorized devices (like fans) also can add noise.

 I also find that there can be a grounding issue between the back-line power and audio power.
 A perfect example is when an acoustic guitar is plugged into a multi-FX box that is plugged into an amp on stage, as well as a D.I. connected to the house console (monitors and front-of-house PA).